-To use one of the library's laser cutters, you are expected to attend a free orientation class and earn a “Laser Cutter Badge” created on HCPL’s Maker Central site for the printer you wish to use.
+To use one of the library's laser cutters, you are expected to attend an orientation class and earn a “Laser Cutter Badge” created on HCPL’s Maker Central site for the printer you wish to use.
+Laser Cutter usage and orientations are free and open to the public.

 The orientation class covers the basic operation of the laser cutter, tools, techniques, and HCPL’s Maker Machine Use Policy.